The Best Left-Handed Electric Guitars for All Budgets (updated for July 2025)

 Best High-End Left-Handed Electric Guitars

-This section of the guide is where we’ll highlight a couple of guitars that are what we’d call ‘professional’ in quality.
-Whilst we’d definitely agree that many guitars these days are more than ready to grace a stage or studio, the guitars in this price range tend to be made with higher grade parts and with more meticulous attention to detail.
+This section of the guide is where I’ll highlight a couple of guitars that are top-end in quality.
+Guitars in this price range tend to be made with higher grade parts and with more meticulous attention to detail.
 This translates into instruments that can more capably stand the repeated rigours of life on the road, during sessions and everywhere else for a good number of years.

-Style and genre obviously come into play at any price point, but our two choices for big-spent lefties are exceptional instruments with style and charisma to spare.
+Style and genre obviously come into play at any price point, but my two choices for big-spent lefties are exceptional instruments with style and charisma to spare.

-Pete Thorn is a player of rare talent and ability, and his signature axe therefore has to be pretty world-class to match up.
-Lucky, then, that John Suhr and his team were on hand to provide him with the Suhr Pete Thorn Signature guitar!
-Pete plays a right-handed model so it’s extra cool to see this great instrument being made available for southpaw guitarists.
+Ian Thornley is a player of rare talent and ability, and his signature axe therefore has to be pretty world-class to match up.
+Lucky, then, that John Suhr and his team were on hand to provide him with this wonderful Ian Thornley Classic T guitar!
+Ian plays a right-handed model, so it’s extra cool to see this great instrument being made available for southpaw guitarists.

-Handmade in Lake Elsinore, California, this subtly stunning guitar combines the best of the Gibson and Fender worlds in a way that doesn’t feel derivative of either.
+Handmade in Lake Elsinore, California, this subtly stunning guitar combines the best of the Gibson and Fender worlds in a way that doesn’t feel too derivative of either.
 This is a real player’s guitar, with a huge amount of attention given to the (stainless steel) fretting, neck profile and overall fit & finish.
-Thorn’s own signature humbuckers adorn this guitar, of course, and the chambered mahogany body keeps the sonic weight high but actual weight low.
-Although this is most certainly a ‘technical’ guitar, its understated, streamlined beauty allows it to effortlessly infiltrate any gig or session and feel immediately at home.
+Although this is most certainly a ‘technical’ guitar, its understated, streamlined beauty allows it to effortlessly infiltrate any situation and feel immediately at home.
 It’s a powerhouse, much like its owner.

 Best Left-handed Guitars for Indie/Alternative Music